iivorait/GoIP-SMS-receiver/readme.md

 ## Execution - Building - Configuration

-Requirements: a modern PHP version with the Sockets extension
+Requirements: a modern PHP version with the Sockets extension.
+The email sending uses the PHPMailer library, which is installed with Composer (`composer install`).

 Use with your existing server by executing `php receive.php` in a screen etc. session, or use the Dockerfile with Docker / Podman / Unraid / Portainer etc..
 You can build the container image yourself, or use the builds from https://github.com/iivorait/GoIP-SMS-receiver/pkgs/container/goip-sms-receiver